sachinsu/sachinsu.github.io/work_journal/software.md

 - Differences in type of Testing
   - Regression vs Mutation - Regression tests check if new code is buggy while mutation tests check whether test themselves are reliable by twicking the code.

+- Learning for Database Performance from ScyllaDB,
+- As much as possible, choose official driver for your environment
+    - Checklist for driver selection
+        - Clear documentation
+        - Long term support and being active maintained
+        - Asynchonous API
+        - Decent test coverage
+        - Database specific optimzations

+- Wireshark is a great open-source tool for interpreting network packets

+- Make the client-side timeouts around twice as long as server-side ones, unless you have an extremely good reason to do otherwise.

+- Inspecting logs and dashboards is helpful in investigating such cases, so make sure that observability tools are available.

+- Estimate the characteristics of your workload,
+    - Is it likely to be a predictable, steady flow of requests (e.g., updates being fetched from other systems periodically)?
+    - Is the variance high and hard to predict, with the system being idle for
+    - Cloud platforms offering of provisioned throughput is cost efficient and it incurs certain cost regardless of To database activity while on demand pricing is per request.

+- Always expect spikes.
+Even if your workload is absolutely steady, a temporary hardware failure or a surprworkise DDoS attack can cause a sharp increase in incoming requests

+- Whenever possible, schedule maintenance options for times with expected low pressure on the system.

+- Infrastructure
+  - Storage
+    - When latency is critical - Locally attached NVMe SSDs provide standard performance, prefer Serial AT over PCI Interface.
+Avoid network attached disks.
+    - When latency is not super critical - use Disks with SATA Interface.
+    - RAID - General recommendation for creating a RAID-0 setup is to use all disks of the same type and capacity to avoid variable performance during your daily workload.
+For best performance, recommendation is local NVMe SSD with RAID 0.
+The recommended file system is XFS.
+    - Disk size - be sure to account for your existing data—replicated—plus your anticipated near-term data growth, and also leave sufficient room for the overhead of internal operations (like compactions [for LSM-tree-based databases], the commit log, backups, etc.).
+    - Start with replication factor of 3 over raw/base data size and then account for,
+        - Data Growth Rate
+        - Data retention requirements

+  - Cores - More cores will generally mean better performance.
+This is important for achieving optimal performance from databases that are architected to benefit from multithreading,and it’s absolutely essential for databases that are architected with a shard-per-core architecture—running a separate shard on each core in each server.
+In this case, themore cores the CPU has, the more shards—and the better data distribution—the database will have.
+Hyper threaded cores/virtual cores are not same as Physical CPUs and s that's the case then double the number of physical CPU will be needed.
+Scylla has published benchmark of QPS (Queries per second) for a payload on a single physical CPU, this can be used for further apportion.
+Scylla's max recommended ratio of Storage/memory is  30:1.
+So for a system having 128GB of  memory, recommenced upper bound is 3.8TB.
+For production purposes, scylladb recommends 8GB of RAM per CPU Core.

+   - Every database has an ideal memory-to-storage ratio—for example, a certain amount of TB or GB per node that it can support with optimal performance.

+  - Write-heavy  workloads ->     a database that stores data in immutable files (e.g., Cassandra, ScyllaDB, and others that use LSM trees).But be prepared for higher storage requirements and the potential for slower reads

+  - Hot Data - Data that's accessed and likely cached.

+  - To determine where reads are from Hot or Cold data, check ratio of cache misses.

+  - Delete heavy workloads - example is using database as durable queue.
+Avoid database that works on immutable files as deleting is expensive

+  - Competing Workloads  (i.e. OLTP and OLAP) - Identify which workload is more important for use case and prioritize for it.
+Important aspects are,

+  - Item size - Size of items being stored will dictate whether workload is CPU or Storage bound.
+Higher payloads require more processing, I/O and network traffic.
+Larger the payload, higher cache utilization will be required.
+Write-optimized databases cache writes before flushing it to stores.
+This also requires more disk I/O.  On the other hand, smaller the payload, greater chances of introducing memory fragmentation which results in database unable to fully utilize the available memory.

+ - Item type - Choose the data type thats the minimum needed to store the type of data you need and choose database thats optimized for that data type (.e.g.
+JSON for MongoDB)

+ - Factoring in your growth is critical for avoiding unpleasant surprises in production, from an operational as well as a budget perspective.

+ - To understand latency, always prefer 99th percentile latency over median or average latency

+- Autoscaling - is not instantaneous.
+This is not ideal for unexpected or extreme spikes.
+Its best when,
+    - Load changes have high amplitude
+    -  The rate of change is in magnitude of hours

+ - When ACID properties are important for workload, For cluster setup, pay attention to master node.
+- LSM tree based databases are optimized for heavy write workloads while b-tree are optimized for heavy read workloads

+-  Banchmarking - always take iterative approach i.e. start with small target, optimize and repeat.
+    - Throughput focus: You measure the maximum throughput by sending a new request as soon as the previous request completes.
+This helps you understand the highest number of IOPS that the database can sustain.
+Throughput-focused benchmarks are often the focus for analytics use cases (fraud detection, cybersecurity, etc.)
+    - Latency focus: You assess how many IOPS the database can handle without compromising latency.
+This is usually the focus for most user-facing and real-time applications.
+     - Some questions to ask while performing benchmarking  per database connection,
+        - average latency
+        - P99 percentile latency
+        - Maximum latency experienced in recent time frame

+- CPU vs GPU
+  - CPUs are designed for sequential processing while GPUs have been designed for massive levels of parallelism and high throughput, at the cost of medium to high instruction latency.
+  - GPU's design direction has been influenced by their use in video games, graphics, numerical computing, and now deep learning
+    - A GPU consists of several streaming multiprocessors (SM), where each SM has several processing cores.
+    - There is an off chip global memory, which is a HBM or DRAM.
+It is far from the SMs on the chip and has high latency.
+    - There is an off chip L2 cache and an on chip L1 cache.
+These L1 and L2 caches operate similarly to how L1/L2 caches operate in CPUs.
+    - There is a small amount of configurable shared memory on each SM.
+This is shared between the cores.
+Typically, threads within a thread block load a piece of data into the shared memory and then reuse it instead of loading it again from global memory.